 To understand why canned foods are safe to eat long after any printed date, you must understand how these products are made.

-Canned foods are sterilized by heating its contents with steam at temperatures from 116 to 121-degrees Celsius.
+Canned foods are sterilized by heating their contents with steam at temperatures from 116 to 121-degrees Celsius.
 By exposing food to highly pressurized steam, microorganisms are destroyed and inhibited from re-populating its interior.
 Cans are then sealed to make them ‘airtight’, which preserves its sterile environment.
 Unless punctured, its contents remain in suspended animation, awaiting the day to be cooked and enjoyed.

 Show Me The Evidence

-Still not convinced that can of beans you just threw away was still edible?
+Still not convinced that the can of beans you just threw away was still edible?
 Consider this study published by the Can Manufacturers Institute, headquartered in Washington, D.C., USA.
 In the 1820s, an expedition led by Sir William Edward Parry set out to explore the Northwest Passage.
 To keep his crew fed, he gathered several canned meats for the voyage.
 Two of these cans survived uneaten and were kept in a museum until 1938, when researchers removed the canned meat for inspection.
 After nearly 100 years, scientists found the meat was nutritionally-sound and considered safe for consumption.

 In fact, The Canned Food Alliance state that as long as the can has not been ruptured, its contents are considered safe for eating, indefinitely.